tallcoleman/heading-word-counter/readme.md

 **Allow this application to run when you are not present**

-This permission is required by a trigger that runs every minute to update your word counts while you are writing.
-At the moment, I have not added the work-around required to stop the trigger when the document is not open.
-However, the trigger does nothing while the document is closed.
-(The script checks to see if the document length has changed before running).
+This permission is required by a trigger that runs every minute to update the word counts in your document while you are writing.
+This trigger does not do anything while the document is closed, since it only acts if the number of words in the document has changed since it last ran.
+It is automatically removed after each timeout period.

 ## Future Plans

-* Improve the word counting algorithm and add customizability to account for grant portals that use different word counting methods than Google Docs.
+* Improve the word counting algorithm and add customization options to account for grant portals that use slightly different word counting methods.

-* Check that the script correctly handles all of the content types allowable in Google Docs (e.g. tables, formulas); add and test error handling.
+* Ensure that the script correctly handles all of the content types allowable in Google Docs (e.g. tables, formulas); add and test error handling.

-* Improve triggers if possible (stop time trigger when document is closed, see if there is a way to update more frequently, simplify process for multiple documents)
+* Improve triggers if possible (see if there is a way to update more frequently, simplify process for multiple documents).

 * Explore option to publish as an add-on.